sw523ss/is601-miniproject1/gitflow.md

 * If there are any bugs, the latest master branch would be branched into a *hotfixes* branch
 * Developers would go repeat the steps until a project is complete.

-**The gitflow workflow has many benifits.
-Here are some of the main ones:**
+### The gitflow workflow has many benefits.
+Here are some of the main ones:

 * It allows developers to work in parallel to each other
 * It also allows developers to develop parallel branches to each other so that the work done on their main local branch isn't affected by any wrong updates to the file
 * It allows for easy collaboration between team members.
 * Since there would be a repository manager, it will allow for version/quality control.
 Where the repo manager would check the work before merging it into the master branch.
 * It allows for easy and quick fixes.
 Mistakes are usually easily noticed and realized.
 So the developers would go back and fix it.
-* It gives developers an area to stage all completed commits to then test it without realsing and merging it to the master branch,
+* It gives developers an area to stage all completed commits to then test it without realsing and merging it to the master branch.
+* It allows for scalability.
+As a projects increase in size, it is easier to add and remove users to a project.

 ---